kambo-1st/PHP-X-Parser/README.md

 The main features provided by this library are:

- * Parsing PHP 7, and PHP 8 code into an abstract syntax tree (AST).
+ * Parsing PHP 7, PHP 8, and JSX code into an abstract syntax tree (AST).
    * Invalid code can be parsed into a partial AST.
    * The AST contains accurate location information.
+   * Full support for JSX syntax and components.
  * Dumping the AST in human-readable form.
- * Converting an AST back to PHP code.
+ * Converting an AST back to PHP/JSX code.
    * Formatting can be preserved for partially changed ASTs.
  * Infrastructure to traverse and modify ASTs.
  * Resolution of namespaced names.